shmudivel/teleCreaaiQdrant/src/platforms/workflow/README.md

 2. **Reel Script Generation** - Converts each section into an engaging Instagram reel script
 3. **Viral Potential Analysis** - Analyzes each script for viral potential and selects the top ones
 4. **Final Reel Editing** - Applies engagement improvements with hooks and narrative structure
+5. **Script Validation** - Validates scripts to ensure they comply with requirements
+6. **Number Conversion** - Converts numbers to words for better voice delivery
-5. **HeyGen Script Optimization** - Optimizes scripts for natural delivery by the AI avatar (adds SSML tags)
+7. **HeyGen Script Optimization** - Optimizes scripts for natural delivery by the AI avatar (adds SSML tags)
-6. **Video Generation** - Creates videos using the HeyGen API with an AI avatar
+8. **Video Generation** - Creates videos using the HeyGen API with an AI avatar
-7. **Publishing** - Uploads videos to Google Drive and/or YouTube
+9. **Publishing** - Uploads videos to Google Drive and/or YouTube

 ## File Structure